JulietteSchlegel/5_steps_method_R/README.md

 For details and application of the method, see "[Too many options: How to identify coalitions in a policy network?](https://www.sciencedirect.com/science/article/pii/S0378873324000376)", Thibaud Deguilhem, Juliette Schlegel, Jean-Philippe Berrou, Ousmane Djibo, Alain Piveteau.
 Social Networks, Volume 79, 2024, Pages 104-121, ISSN 0378-8733, [https://doi.org/10.1016/j.socnet.2024.06.005](https://doi.org/10.1016/j.socnet.2024.06.005).

 # Functions
-In the `functions_select_algo` sub-repository you will find the following functions :
+In the `functions_select_algo.R` file you will find the following functions :

   - `matrix_NMI()` : Return the matrice of the NMI between each pair of algorithms tested.
   - `plot_NMI()` : Plot the NMI matrice with a color gradient to show the stronger NMI.